sailyung/crowd_counting/README.md

-# NWPU-Crowd Sample Code
+# LCN (Lightweight Crowd-corunting Net) by using NWPU-Crowd dataset

 ---

-This repo is the official implementation of [paper](https://arxiv.org/abs/2001.03360): **NWPU-Crowd: A Large-Scale Benchmark for Crowd Counting**.
-The code is developed based on [C^3 Framework](https://github.com/gjy3035/C-3-Framework).
+This repo is based on [NWPU-Crowd-Sample-Code](https://github.com/gjy3035/NWPU-Crowd-Sample-Code).

-Compared with the original C^3 Framework,
-- the python3.x's new features are utilized;
-- the density map is generated online by a conv layer for saving io time on the disk;
-- improve the visualization in the Tensorboard.

-These features will be merged into C^3 Framework as soon as possible.

 # Getting Started